Stuart88/University-Physics/README.md

 # University-Physics

 University Physics is a C# library for performing physics calculations of all kinds.
-It's mainly for my own enjoyment, but will probably be useful for things like games, simulators, education and simple research tasks.
+The project is in its early stages, but once ready it will probably be useful for things like games, simulators, education and simple research tasks.

-At first I intend to work through the classic [University Physics](https://www.amazon.com/University-Physics-Modern-15th/dp/0135159555) text book, turning the equations and examples contained in the book  into usable classes and methods for generating quick answers to problems.
+Most of the work will be based on the classic [University Physics](https://www.amazon.com/University-Physics-Modern-15th/dp/0135159555) text book, turning the equations and examples contained in the book into usable classes and methods for generating quick answers to problems.

 Please check the [documentation](https://github.com/Stuart88/University-Physics/wiki) for details and implementations.